MicrosoftLearning/mslearn-azure-ml/Instructions/09-Hyperparameter-tuning.md

 ---
 lab:
-    title: 'Find the best classification model with Automated Machine Learning'
+    title: 'Perform hyperparameter tuning with a sweep job'
 ---

-# Find the best classification model with Automated Machine Learning
+# Perform hyperparameter tuning with a sweep job

-Determining the right algorithm and preprocessing transformations for model training can involve a lot of guesswork and experimentation.
+Hyperparameters are variables that affect how a model is trained, but which can't be derived from the training data.
+Choosing the optimal hyperparameter values for model training can be difficult, and usually involved a great deal of trial and error.

-In this exercise, you'll use automated machine learning to determine the optimal algorithm and preprocessing steps for a model by performing multiple training runs in parallel.
+In this exercise, you'll use Azure Machine Learning to tune hyperparameters by performing multiple training trials in parallel.

 ## Before you start